drug-design/course/docs/chapters/molecular-properties.md

 #### E2 Elimination Mechanism

-The same reaction with tert-butylbromide gives a different reaction because for steric reasons the central carbon atom is not accessible.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-properties/e2-elimination-mechanism-e5a4b9b3'><i class='fa fa-play' aria-hidden='true'></i></button>The same reaction with tert-butylbromide gives a different reaction because for steric reasons the central carbon atom is not accessible.
 What is observed here is not an S<sub>N</sub>2 reaction as in the previous case but an elimination of HBr according to an E2 elimination mechanism.

 ![](https://media.drugdesign.org/course/molecular-properties/elimination.gif){: loading=lazy }

 ### Molecular Geometries and Chemical Properties

-Theoretical treatments facilitate the calculation of a number of molecular chemical properties.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-properties/molecular-geometries-chemical-properties-48060d96'><i class='fa fa-play' aria-hidden='true'></i></button>Theoretical treatments facilitate the calculation of a number of molecular chemical properties.
 These properties are 3D dependent and include physico-chemical indexes (solubility, lipophilicity), interconversion energies (rotational barriers, ring inversions) and chemical reactivity (electronic indexes, lipophilicity, reaction paths, relative stability of isomers).
 *[isomers]: Isomers are compounds with the same chemical formula but different 2D-structures *[isomer]: Isomers are compounds with the same chemical formula but different 2D-structures